|246B.01||MINNESOTA SEX OFFENDER PROGRAM; DEFINITIONS.|

 (c) The commissioner or commissioner's designee shall enter into contracts as necessary to fulfill the responsibilities under this subdivision.

-(a) The executive director shall establish a grievance policy and related procedures that address and attempt to resolve civilly committed sex offender concerns and complaints.
-The grievance resolution process must include procedures for assessing or investigating a civilly committed sex offender's concerns or complaints, for attempting to resolve issues informally, and for appealing for a review and determination by the executive director or designee.
+(a) The executive director shall establish a grievance policy and related procedures that address and attempt to resolve client concerns and complaints.
+The grievance resolution process must include procedures for assessing or investigating a client's concerns or complaints, for attempting to resolve issues informally, and for appealing for a review and determination by the executive director or designee.

-(b) Any civilly committed sex offender who believes a right that is applicable to an individual under section 144.651 has been violated may file a grievance under paragraph (a) and attempt to resolve the issue internally, or by a complaint with the Minnesota Department of Health, Office of Health Facility Complaints, or both.
+(b) Any client who believes a right that is applicable to a client under section 144.651 has been violated may file a grievance under paragraph (a) and attempt to resolve the issue internally, or by a complaint with the Minnesota Department of Health, Office of Health Facility Complaints, or both.
 Complaints filed with the Office of Health Facility Complaints under this paragraph must be processed according to section 144.652.

 The executive director of the Minnesota sex offender program shall submit electronically a performance report to the chairs and ranking minority members of the legislative committees and divisions with jurisdiction over funding for the program by January 15 of each year beginning in 2010.
 The report must include the following: